-Yes, The article 51 of Decision 478 of 2000 of the Andean Community of Nations establishes that the Court that orders the arrest is entitled to accept jurisdiction over the substantive claim, unless the parties have agreed any litigation before another State's Court or Arbitration.
+Yes, they do.
+The article 51 of Decision 478 of 2000 of the Andean Community of Nations establishes that the Court that orders the arrest is entitled to accept jurisdiction over the substantive claim, unless the parties have agreed any litigation before another State's Court or Arbitration.

-Once the parties agree upon the given security and the claimant accepts and receives a satisfactory security for its claim, the creditor must proceed as soon as possible at the Judge's office to inform about it and to ask for the lift of the arrest.
-Usually, and in order to obtain the release order quickly, the petition is submitted for both parties.
+Once the parties agree upon the given security and the claimant accepts and receives it for its claim, the creditor must proceed as soon as possible at the Judge's office to inform about it and to ask for the lift of the arrest measure.
+Usually, and in order to obtain the release order quickly, the petition is submitted from both parties.
 Once the Judge issues the writ releasing the arrested vessel, this must be immediately informed to the Harbor Master Office of the Port where the vessel is berthed.

-If there is no agreement between the petitioner and the debtor (vessel) with respect to the type of warranty, the judge, according to the local rules of procedure, has 3 options, to require a local bank guaranty, a local insurance bond and/or cash depot in a local bank.
+If there is no agreement between the petitioner and the debtor (vessel) with respect to the type of warranty, the judge, according to the local rules of procedure, has 3 options:

+• To require a local bank guaranty.

+- To require a local insurance bond. - To require a cash depot in a local bank.

 The security must be satisfactory for the claimant party and it must be negotiated with the debtor.
 If such parties do not achieve a settlement regarding the security issue, the Judge may have the power to choose a proper security and its amount.
-The judge will be entitled to choose between an insurance policy issued by a local insurer or a bank guaranty.
-As mentioned above, in some cases and depending on the nature of the credit, the judge can require a cash depot in a local bank.
+The judge will be entitled to choose between an insurance policy issued by a local insurer or a bank warranty.
+As mentioned above, in some cases and depending on the nature of the credit, the judge can require a cash deposit in a local bank.

-Yes, it could cover interest and costs if the parties agree so.
+No, it doesn't need to cover interest and costs, but if the parties agree so, it could cover them.